SmartlyDressedGames/Unturned-Docs/assets/level-asset.rst

 **MaterialColorPropertyNames** *list*: Particle System's material instance will have these color properties set to the current time of day's cloud color.
 Defaults to just _Color.

+**WarmupTime** *float*: When restarting the particle system it is simulated this number of seconds.
+Alternative to enabling Particle System's ``Prewarm`` option.
+Defaults to zero.

 For example:

 .. code-block:: unturnedasset